MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W2D5**
 * Make improvements to resume, cover letter, LinkedIn, Github, and projects.
-* Get another friend to proof read your final resume and cover letter.
+* Get another friend to proof read your finalized resume and cover letter.
 * Read some advice for [interviewing at a company you really want to work at][hackreactor-article].

 [hackreactor-article]: http://venturebeat.com/2013/08/28/the-developers-guide-to-interviewing/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+Venturebeat+(VentureBeat)